Josverl/micropython-stubs/docs/28_mypy.md

 # MyPy - limited functionality
 This section is preliminary and needs to be expanded.
-While MyPy used to work quite well with the .PY stubs, it is now not working anymore.
+While MyPy used to work quite well with the .PY stubs, it is now not working anymore now that the stubs are type-only stubs.

 ## MyPy and stub-only packages installed in a virtual environment

 MyPy should automatically detect and use all Micropython packages installed in a virtual environment as they follow the PEP-561 standard for stub-only packages.